-- 87. Subparagraph (c) requires disclosure of all IID and related proceedings in which a Candidate or an Arbitrator is or has been involved in the past five years as an Arbitrator, a legal representative or an expert witness.
+86. Similarly, in accordance with subparagraph (a)(iv), a Candidate or an Arbitrator should invite the disputing parties to identify any person or entity that has a direct or indirect interest in the outcome of the proceeding, including a third-party funder.
+While not expressly referred to in subparagraph (b)(iii) as the subparagraph deals with a "proceeding" involving such a person or entity, if a Candidate or an Arbitrator has any financial or personal interest in that person or entity, that would also need to be disclosed in accordance with subparagraph (a).
+87. Subparagraph (c) requires disclosure of all IID and related proceedings in which a Candidate or an Arbitrator is or has been involved in the past five years as an Arbitrator, a legal representative or an expert witness.
 The phrase "related proceedings" refers to any international or domestic proceeding directly linked with an IID proceeding, such as a set-aside or enforcement proceeding.
-A proceeding is not "related" merely because it involves the same disputing parties, addresses the same measure or is based on the same instrument of consent.
-However, such a proceeding may need to be disclosed under paragraph 1 or other subparagraphs. - 88.
-Subparagraph (d) requires disclosure of information regarding the proceedings in which a Candidate or an Arbitrator has been appointed as an Arbitrator, a legal representative or an expert witness by one of the disputing parties or their legal representatives in the past five years.
+A proceeding is not "related" merely because it involves the same disputing parties, addresses the same measure or measures or is based on the same instrument of consent.
+However, such a proceeding may need to be disclosed under paragraph 1 or other subparagraphs.

+88. Subparagraph (d) requires disclosure of information regarding the proceedings in which a Candidate or an Arbitrator has been appointed as an Arbitrator, a legal representative or an expert witness by one of the disputing parties or their legal representatives in the past five years.
 Subparagraph (d) addresses repeat appointments by the same party or its legal representative.
-It does not require disclosure of appointments made prior to five years, even if the Candidate or the Arbitrator continues to serve as an Arbitrator, a legal representative or an expert witness in that proceeding.
-Such circumstances may nonetheless need to be disclosed under paragraphs 1 and 2, subparagraph (c) if the conditions therein are met and may also be prohibited under article 4. - 89.
-Subparagraph (e) requires a Candidate or an Arbitrator to inform the disputing parties prior to taking on a new role allowing them to ask questions and to share any views that they may have that a Candidate or an Arbitrator acting concurrently as a legal representative or an expert witness in any other IID or related proceeding would violate articles 3 or 4. - 90.
-Information to be disclosed under subparagraphs (a), (c) and (d) of paragraph 2 is limited in time and covers certain relationships, proceedings or appointments within the past five years of disclosure.
+It does not require disclosure of appointments made prior to five years, even if the Candidate or the Arbitrator continues to act as an Arbitrator, a legal representative or an expert witness in that proceeding.
+Such circumstances may nonetheless need to be disclosed under paragraphs 1 and 2, subparagraph (c) if the conditions therein are met and may also be prohibited under article 4.

+89. Subparagraph (e) requires a Candidate or an Arbitrator to inform the disputing parties prior to taking on a new role, which would allow them to ask questions and to share any views that they may have that a Candidate or an Arbitrator acting concurrently as a legal representative or an expert witness in any other IID or related proceeding would violate articles 3 or 4.

+90. Information to be disclosed under subparagraphs (a), (c) and (d) of paragraph 2 is limited in time and covers certain relationships, proceedings or appointments within the past five years of disclosure.